 Klopp: Thank you for showing our American overlords the importance of spending a lot of money on a competent keeper.
 [Points at Alisson, who shrugs as Karius glares back at them.]

-- Argentina's national team and its reputation for choking in big stages also gets a few barbs aimed at it.Luis Suárez: Man, I haven't seen Leo [Messi] this frustrated since... after every single international tournament.
+- Argentina's national team and its reputation for choking in big stages (at least until their 2021 Copa America triumph) also gets a few barbs aimed at it.Luis Suárez: Man, I haven't seen Leo [Messi] this frustrated since... after every single international tournament.

 - Similarly, the consistent failure of the US men's national team to come anywhere near the success of the women's squad is frequently mocked.
 The "Complete Encyclopaedia" of their success is only a sheet of paper, and Christian Pulisic's early appearances in the show are mostly used to take further digs at them:Pulisic: I am so pumped to join Chelsea, because I was in danger of actually winning things at Dortmund, and that would go against everything the US men's national team believes in!